PolBorrellas/my_first_dashboard/README.md

 # my_first_dashboard
-This code creates a dashboard that displays some data.
+This code creates a dashboard that displays data from the latest EUROSTAT report.
+The user can plot the different indicators by country and year.